Console-try/demo-repo/README.md

     but after makeing it remote please set ssh key to your account on any git host website(github)
 ## git remote -v:
     In this command you can see where you will push or pull.
-## git push -u origin master:
+## git push -u origin `branchName`:
     It will push all files to github repository which are commited.
+## gir push -d origin `branchName`:
+    To delete remote branch.

 ## git config --global alias.newCommandName "old command"
 `git config --global alias.st "status"`
     after this command you can use git st instead of git status.

 ## git checkout -b `branchName`:
     It will create new branch and switch to the new branch.
 ## git checkout `branchName`:
     This will switched to the branch you want.

-## git checkout -b `branchName`:
+## git merge `branchName`:
-    It will create new branch and switch to the new branch.
+    This will merge given branch to the branch you are currently peresent in.

+## git branch:
+    Gives the list of branches.
+## git branch -v:
+    Gives last commit of all branches.
+## git branch --merged:
+    Gives the list of all branches that are merged.
+## git branch --no-merged:
+    Gives the list of all branches that are not merged

-## git checkout `branchName`:
+## git branch -d `branchName`:
-    This will switched to the branch you want.
+    To delete a branch.(gives error if branch is not merged yet) use `-D` instead of `-d` for delete without error.